SMUnlimited/AMAI/README.md

 - Run *InstallTFTToMap.bat "C:\mymap.w3m"* to install the AI scripts to Warcraft 3 maps.
 - Run up a custom game and select the map to play.

-# Playing AMAI
-First my suggestion is to create a subfolder in your "maps" folder like "maps\AMAI" and copy the maps you intend to use AMAI with there.
-For Warcraft 1.30 onwards you need to use http://www.zezula.net/en/casc/main.html to extract a copy of official maps.

-Use *InstallTFTtoMap*, or *InstallROCtoMap*, or *InstallVAITFTtoMap* to install AMAI to maps.

-Advanced Melee AI is made to be used on 'melee' maps only so please don't try to use it on towerdefence or such, it will make no difference on such custom maps.

-Note: You can use `AMAI.exe` to install AMAI to maps but you must have run `MPQEditor htsize "C:\mymap.w3m" 64` to garuantee the AI will be installed correctly.
-The above mechanisms do this for you.

-After installing AMAI on your map just start Warcraft3: RoC or TFT and play the map against and/or with computers to make use of AMAI.

 ## ROC Build And Install
-- Use *makeROC.bat* to create the scripts.
+- Use *makeROC.bat* to create the ROC scripts.
+This is currently not supported in 1.32+
 - Run *InstallROCtoMap.bat "C:\mymap.w3m"* to install the AI scripts to Warcraft 3 maps.
 - This version is intended to be played in the ROC version of the game.
-This is currently not supported in 1.30+.

 ## VS AI Build And Install
-- Use *makeVAITFT.bat* to create the scripts.
+- Use *makeVAITFT.bat* to create the AMAI vs AI scripts.
 - Run *InstallVAITFTtoMap.bat "C:\mymap.w3m"* to install the AI scripts to Warcraft 3 maps.
 - This special version will make *odd* teams run with AMAI and *even* teams run with the standard blizzard AI.

-## Commander
+# Commander
 To *disable* the commander rename/delete the blizzard.j file within `Scripts/` before running the install script.

 If you installed The Commander to the map there will be language selection dialogs to select a language.
 Another dialog may also appear with options